Subject38/bemapi/readme.md

 ## Profile

 Identified by the "profile" object type, this pulls up basic profile information for users.
 For "card", it pulls up the profile for the game associated with the user that owns the card.
 The version requested should be preferred, but if no profile exists for that exact game/version a compatible profile for another version of the game should be returned.
 When multiple card IDs are presented, it pulls up the profile for the user associated with each card.
 In the case that the user does not exist, an empty list should be returned to represent that the user does not have any profile on this network for this game.
 If a client is looking up multiple profiles and some are present and others are not, the returned list of profiles should only include present profiles.
-The client can determine that the profile for a user doesn’t exist by the absence of a profile object for that card in the return.
+The client can determine that the profile for a user doesn't exist by the absence of a profile object for that card in the return.
 For "song" and "instance", a 405 error code should be returned to specify that this is a nonsense request.
 For "server", it pulls up the profile for each user that the server recognizes for that game/version.
 Exact matches should be returned only.

-The profile request isn’t currently meant to allow instantiation of full game profiles across different networks.
+The profile request isn't currently meant to allow instantiation of full game profiles across different networks.
 Instead, it is provided as a way to look up in-game name and statistic information based on card ID so networks can present global scores or allow server-server rivals if desired.
 Given the amount of information in the profile return for each user, a server may also wish to present to the user a profile migration screen as if the user was coming from an older version of the game.
 In this way, the name on the profile can be pre-filled from another network as a convenience.
 The response to the profile request should be a JSON object with a "profile" attribute.
 The "profile" attribute should be a list of zero or more profile objects that fit the criteria of the object type.
 Each profile object should have the following attributes at minimum:

 * ``card`` – The 16 character card ID identifying this user as a string.
-In the case that a user has multiple cards associated with an account, the card ID used to request this user’s profile should be returned.
+In the case that a user has multiple cards associated with an account, the card ID used to request this user's profile should be returned.
 * ``name`` – The name associated with the profile, as a string.
 * ``registered`` – The integer UTC unix timestamp of profile registration.
 If unavailable, this should be set to -1.
 * ``updated`` – The integer UTC unix timestamp of the last profile update.
 If unavailable, this should be set to -1.